Azure/arc_jumpstart_docs/docs/azure_jumpstart_localbox/cloud_deployment/_index.md

 ### The Logon scripts

 - Once you log into the _LocalBox-Client_ VM, a PowerShell script will open and start running.
-This script will take approximately 4-5 hours to finish, and once completed, the script window will close automatically.
-If there are any Azure Local updates available, we need to add 1 additional hour to the estimated deployment time.
+This script will take **approximately 4-5 hours** to finish, and once completed, the script window will close automatically.
+If there are any Azure Local updates available, we need to add an additional hour to the estimated deployment time.
 At this point, the infrastructure deployment is complete.

   ![Screenshot showing _LocalBox-Client_](./automation.png)